wernerglinka/metalsmith-nunjucks-components/src/content/page-sections/index.md

       prose: |-
         Have a look at the page Sections.
 If you like to have a page section added please chat with us on [Gitter](https://gitter.im/metalsmith/community).
 If you like to contribute a component, issue a [pull request]().

-        All sections are wrapper in a section wrapper.
+        All sections are enclosed in a section wrapper.
 Please review the [section wrapper](/page-sections/section-wrapper) page.
       header: "h1"
       subTitle: ""
     hasCtas: false